MisteriosoEn/Non-Intrusive-Trace-on-LEON3-Platform/README.md

     It contains some useful user manuals provided by Cobham Gaisler and Xilinx

-    Some of them I left my notes in the pdf files, which may be helpful for you.
-If you prefer to read original user manuals, you can download them from the website link in the README.txt file in this directory.
+    I left my notes in some of these pdf files, which may be helpful for you.
+If you prefer to read original user manuals without any notes, you can download them from the website link in the README.txt file in this directory.

 * LEON3_Projects